RetroPie/RetroPie-Docs/docs/RetroPie-Ubuntu-15.10-x86-Flavor.md

 ### Section 3.2: Cannot install PS3 driver

 Ubuntu has an builtin PS3 bluetooth driver.
+There is no need to install sixad.
 Make your bluetooth dongle discoverable.
-Connect your controller over usb and allow it to connect.
-There is no need to install sixad.
+Connect your controller over usb.
+Now open "bluetooth system settings/add device".
+Select PS3 controller and click ok.
+Your controller should pair now if you press PS button.

 ### Section 3.3: Screen blanks after some minutes